Computational-NeuroGenetics/deMeta-beta/README.md

 - Sepcific arguments for sample size weighted meta-analysis:
 ```
-  Either effect/Odds ratio should be given for meta and sub-study, respectively
+  Either effect or Odds ratio should be given for meta and sub-study, respectively

   --masEff MASEFF  (conditional) Meta-analysis result effect (of A1) column name, default='Beta'